 This post may contain affiliate links.
 If you click on one of my links, I may receive a small compensation.
 Thank you for supporting The Penny Pantry!

 I made these pancakes yesterday for my family, and wanted to share the recipe with all of you!
 I have been using the same basic recipe for a number of years and it is a very reliable recipe.
 I’ve tried other recipes, and always come back to this one.
 I like to use Bob’s Whole Wheat Pastry Flour, as it has the nutritional profile of whole wheat flour but is lighter tasting, which my daughter prefers.
 You can get a coupon for the flour on their website, and every month you are allowed 2 prints.
+(Update 2020: Now you have to request a coupon directly.)
 I stock up on this at Sprouts when it goes Buy 1, Get 1 FREE (usually in December) and use 2 coupons.
 The cost of the flour is then close to what I could get white all purpose flour for per pound in a 25 lb. bag.

 I cook my pancakes 6 at a time on a non stick electric griddle.
 Adding a little oil to prevent sticking is optional.